Grief Support Hotline for Adolescents Near Dallas, Texas

 Mental Health America of Greater Dallas

-Grief and Loss Statistics Among Teens & Adolescents in Texas
+Grief and Bereavement Statistics for Teens in Texas and the U.S.

-Grief and Loss Statistics Among Teens & Adolescents in Texas
+Grief and Bereavement Statistics for Teens in Texas and the U.S.

-• According to the Hogg Health Foundation at the University of Texas at Austin, approximately 1 in 16 children in Texas will encounter the death of a parent or sibling before reaching adulthood.
+• According to the Hogg Health Foundation at the University of Texas at Austin, approximately 1 in 16 children in Texas will experience the death of a parent or sibling before reaching adulthood.